SreelalChalil/Online-Job-Portal/README.md

 # Online Job Portal Project
 Online Job Portal project is web application built using PHP, MySQL as backend and HTML JavaScript &amp; Bootstrap as Frontend technologies.
 Note that this software is developed as an academic project.
-A newer version (Work in progress) written using codeigniter framework can be obtained here: https://github.com/Sreelal-c/JobBoard
+<b>A newer version (Work in progress) written using codeigniter framework can be obtained here: https://github.com/Sreelal-c/JobBoard</b>

 <h3>Author:</h3>
 Sreelal C